Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 It is such an indispensable feature of a jury trial.

-No, that had yet to be determined even earlier today.
+No, that had yet to be determined.

 You know, what was the crime?

-They didn't even know what the crime was that they were being charged with, what, until the very end?
+They didn't even know what the crime was that they were being charged with, what, until the very end.

-Another case, as far as I'm concerned, that is a reversible error.
+And again, another violation, another case, as far as I'm concerned, that is a reversible error.

-But none of that's gonna matter in the minds of of Americans if if this comes back as I strongly suspect, based on the amount of time the jury has been out and the questions that came up.
+I also believe there are serious issues of a conflict of interest, but none of that's going to matter in the minds of Americans if this comes back, as I strongly suspect based on the amount of time the jury has been out and the questions that came up.

 The prosecution knew about it, did nothing about it.